-7.2.3 No Line Between Figures
+No Line Between Figures

-The complete absence of a distinct straight, wings-level horizontal flight path between figures will result in the grades being reduced by one (1) point in each case for each figure.
-(See Fig 8.4.1) Note also the special treatment for the exit lines of Catalogue figures 7.4.3 - 7.4.6 (Square and Octagonal loops), as discussed in Section 8.5 of Chapter 8.
+The complete absence of a discernable horizontal flight path between figures will result in the grades being reduced by one (1) point for each figure.
+(See Fig 8.4.1) Note also the special treatment for the exit lines of Catalogue figures 7.4.3-7.4.6 (Square and Octagonal loops), as discussed in Section 8.5 of Chapter 8.